“Mom, I had it first!” “No, I did.” “It was mine!” “I don’t want to share.”

 Emmy: “Moooom, Jules has the ball!
 I want the ball.”

 Jules is holding the ball.
-She doesn’t talk yet, but it’s clear she wants to play with it.
+She doesn’t talk yet, but she clearly wants to play with it.

 Emmy: “Mom, she won’t give it to me.”
 Actively trying to take it from her.